How do we identify electron transfer and balance redox reactions?

 - The sum of oxidation numbers equals the overall charge of the species.

-Writing half-equations
+Writing and combining half-equations

 State the oxidant and reductant by name or formula in your answer, since identifying them is often a separate mark from balancing the equation.